aaron-22766/42_cub3D/README.md

 ```

 * If any misconfiguration of any kind is encountered in the file, the program must exit properly and return "Error\n" followed by an explicit error message of your choice.

-## 💬 Description

-### Mandatory

-* Look and move around in a seemingly 3D environment using your keyboard

-### Bonus

-* **Player collides with wall**
-* **A minimap system**
-  - shows a top-down view of a section of the map
-  - when player walks or rotates, the map around the centered player moves to keep the player always facing straight up
-  - shows walls, open and closed doors, as well as the player's fov
-  - can be zoomed in and out using the scroll wheel
-* **Doors which can open and close**
-* **Animated sprite**
-  - player holds a burning torch (requires *torch.png* sprite sheet)
-* **Rotate the point of view with the mouse**

-### Additional features

-* **Pause screen**
-  - shows at the start of the game and when pressing `P`
-  - blurred still frame of the game's state with clean texture (*pause.png* required)
-  - blur algorithm needed to be fast for it to look good
-* **Window resizing**
-  - when on the pause screen, the cursor can be used to resize the window and the game adjusts accordingly
-  - minimum size is the size of the *pause.png* texture
-  - if window is too small, only a message will be displayed, since MLX can't restrict resizing
-* **Player speed**
-  - sprint using `LEFT SHIFT`
-  - sneak using `F`
-* **fps tracker** in the console
-* **cropping textures** instead of stretching when texture isn't square